biancamika/digital-garden-template/_notes/4. Creation/Fast Food Education.md

 ### Draft 2
 1. Introduction
 	1. Think of good hook here!
+Maybe something related to lifelong learning?
 	2. **Thesis:** Is fast food education an opportunity for empowerment or exploitation?
 Undoubtedly both.
 		1. Similar to [[The Global Classroom - An Opportunity for Empowerment or Exploitation - Literature Notes]] and [[Design Justice - Literature Notes]]: Chapter 5 Ending
 2. What is Fast Food Education?
 	1. Description
+		1. Traits
+			1. Inexpensive?
+			2. Quickly served?
+			2. Mass-produced
-		1. Underlying System
+		2. Underlying System
-		2. Vocationalism/learning-to-earn philosophy
+		3. Vocationalism/learning-to-earn philosophy
 			1. [[Vocational education]]
 			2. [[Learning to earn vs. learning to learn - Literature Notes]]
-		3. Lower Ed ecosystem: sociological process of credentialism
+		4. Lower Ed ecosystem: sociological process of credentialism
 	2. Types (will just be focusing on these since they're the ones most prominent in edtech industry)
 		1. MOOCs and online micro-credentials
 		2. Skills-based short courses